- The Khalsa Academy Wolverhampton

 - Provide Quality first teaching alongside scaffolding and modelling for pupils and students.

-We believe that our approach of ‘teach to the top and scaffold’ supports the focus on High-Quality Teaching (HQT) for all and is of particular benefit to pupils with SEND.
+We believe that our approach of ‘teach to the top and scaffold’ supports the focus on Quality First Teaching (QFT) for all and is of particular benefit to pupils with SEND.

 The Khalsa Academy Wolverhampton’s Inclusion department has one belief, “Together as one”.